jtrauer/epi_model_r/README.md

 implemented automatically if this approach is requested) and these deaths re-enter the model as births Whichever approach is adopted, births then accrue to the compartment nominated by the user as the entry_compartment, which is assumed to be "susceptible" by default.

+### Death rates
+In addition to the disease/infection-specific death rates that are implemented individually as mentioned above, users may request a universal, population-wide death rate to be added to all compartments.
+This can be achieved by specifying the parameter "universal_death_rate" in the parameters submitted to the model.
+If this parameter name is not provided, it will be taken to be zero.

+### Outputs
+Once integration has completed, the class will have an attribute called outputs to represent the compartment sizes estimated at each time step, as well as any additional outputs collated into the derived_output attribute.
+Visualisation and other functions for outputting results have deliberately been kept minimal, as it is anticipated that other software platforms/modules would be used for these purposes.
+However, simple functions have been provided to calculate the total size of several compartments, which may be stratified and to plot the total value of this group of compartments.

 ## Stratification
 If a stratified model is required, this can be built through the class StratifiedModel, which provides additional